Tetrakern/fictioneer/FAQ.md

 ### Q: Does the Patreon plugin work with the theme?

 Apparently, yes.
-The design leaves to be desired, though.
+However, there are some factors to consider before using the plugin.
+The integration with the theme’s design leaves to be desired, although you could fix that with some custom CSS.
+More concerning is the impact on site speed, which has been reported to be severe in the past.
+This might have been fixed, there are no benchmarks on the matter.
+Unclear whether it works with cache plugins.
+Lastly, it is not compatible with the theme’s authentication system, instead using it’s own.

 ### Q: Does the Jetpack plugin work with the theme?